Vdogg/Kata.GildedRose/README.md

 The discussion before the test led to consider developping with the Test Driven Development approach.
 The idea is simple.
 It's test based.
 For each feature we have to create a test first.
 A failing test.
 When it's done, i do what's needed to make it pass.
 Next step is a new failing test.
 I make it pass so as the previous one.
 Etc.
 I made the project in that way.
 Every feature was firstly based on a failing test.
 Now, the program done.
 There is 10 tests  functions with 39 test cases.
 All working and usefull for an eventual change in the future.

+### How to test it

+You can execute the compiled program or use the test class to test each feature.